 This inclusion in our Elder Scrolls alternatives array transports you to a post-apocalyptic Las Vegas, Nevada.
 The desert oasis is now home to dreamers and desperados who fight for survival across this virtual plane.
 And yes, you’ll also be able to espy iconic places like Hoover Dam, the Mojave Wasteland and the famous Vegas Strip.

-The title is filled with power-hungry factions, mutated creatures and special weaponry.
+Fallout: New Vegas is filled with power-hungry factions, mutated creatures, and special weaponry.
 Developer Obsidian Entertainment has also thrown into the amalgamation a Reputation System, a Companion Wheel, a Hardcore Mode and special melee combat moves.

 5 – Dark Souls:

 Get ready to step into a dark fantasy universe that’s filled with plenty of exciting areas to explore and vertically-oriented landforms.
-During your stay here, you’ll encounter powerful demons and dragons a well as grotesque monsters, murderous traps, a mysterious storyline and tense dungeon crawling elements.
+During your stay here, you’ll encounter powerful demons and dragons a well as grotesque monsters, murderous traps, a mysterious storyline, and tense dungeon crawling elements.
 The storyline witnessed here revolves around the unforgiving world of Lodran.
-The title further comes packed with co-op adventures, PvP battles and Bonfires features.
-As the brains behind this endeavor reveals, the game involves 60 hours of gameplay bliss and flexible character development.
-The open world, action RPG title is developed by From Software and available for the PS3, Xbox 360 and PC.
+The title further comes packed with co-op adventures, PvP battles, and Bonfires features.
+As the brains behind this endeavor reveal, the game involves 60 hours of gameplay bliss and flexible character development.
+The open-world, action RPG game is developed by From Software and available for the PS3, Xbox 360 and PC.